 The clinics have had to deal with hundreds of cases of lily poisoning in recent years, often around Valentine’s Day and Mother’s Day.

-“Lilies are particularly poisonous to cats,” said Dave Leicester, Vets Now’s head of clinical intelligence.
+“Lilies are particularly poisonous to cats,” said Dave Leicester, head of telehealth at PawSquad who provides telemedicine services 24/7, in collaboration with Vets Now.

 “They can cause severe diarrhoea, convulsions, acute kidney failure and even death.